jain-shantanu/DIRECD_soft/source/FAQ.rst

         *Data Source: Confirm that the data was downloaded from a supported source like JSOC and is in a compatible format (.fits/.fts).

+**Q:** The calibration process produces errors or warnings
+    A: The most common causes of errors/warnings in calibration routine could be:
+        *Incorrect FITS file headers
+        *Missing metadata in downloaded files
+        *Corrupted download files

+        To troubleshoot these steps, the users can:

+        *Enable the "Overwrite Raw fits" option to force redownload *Check that all files have consistent metadata *Verify the files are complete SDO/AIA Level 1 data

+        In case of a specific error, please reach out to us.

 DIRECD Analysis
 ------------